Disneyland Paris: Recruitment/employment

 Unlike Disney's American theme parks, Euro Disney aimed for permanent employees (an estimated requirement of 12,000 for the theme park itself), as opposed to seasonal and temporary part-time employees.
 Casting centres were set up in Paris, London, and Amsterdam.
 However, it was understood by the French government and Disney that "a concentrated effort would be made to tap into the local French labour market".
 Disney sought workers with sufficient communication skills, who spoke two European languages (French and one other), and were socially outgoing.
 Following precedent, Euro Disney set up its own Disney University to train workers.
 24,000 people had applied by November 1991.

+In 2011, the park provided 55,643 direct and indirect jobs in France.
+According to Damien Audric, Director of Development and the Environment, Disneyland Paris would generate 63,000 jobs by 2022.
+Overall, in 2022, Disneyland Paris was still Seine-et-Marne's largest employer.